sumeetmathpati/cs-gate/_ds/tree/binary-search-tree.md

 ---
 title: Binary Search Tree
-description: "Binary search tree tutorial."
+description: "Binary search tree tutorial, BST, Search tree"
 child_of: "Trees"
 nav_order: 3
 ---

 - In this tree, **key value (node value) is always is smaller than right subtree and greater than left subtree.**
+- The inorder traversal of binary search tree gives ascending sequence.
+- It will take O(n) time to construct a BST from given preorder or postorder.

 # Number of BSTs